Paul DeJong Player Props: Cardinals vs. Mets

 Paul DeJong At The Plate

-- DeJong has had at least one RBI in 25.0% of his games this season (11 of 44), with more than one RBI five times (11.4%).
-He has also accounted for three or more of his team's runs in two contests.
+- DeJong has an RBI in 11 of 45 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

-- In 40.9% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (9.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.